8 Cloud Contact Center Providers To Know About

 1. Genesys

-In a rapidly evolving market, contact center providers are looking to the cloud to meet the needs of their customers.
-Genesys is one of the best cloud contact center providers, offering a suite of cloud-based contact center solutions that are reliable, scalable, and easy to use.
+In a rapidly evolving market, contact center software vendors are looking to the cloud to meet the needs of their customers.
+Genesys is one of the best contact center software, offering a suite of solutions that are reliable, scalable, and easy to use.

-Genesys provides cloud-based and on-premise solutions, but their omnichannel contact center solution for cloud deployments is Genesys Cloud CX.
+Genesys provides cloud-based and on-premise solutions, but their omnichannel contact center platform for cloud deployments is Genesys Cloud CX.
 Moreover, the business offers Genesys VX, an AI-powered customer experience solution.

 With Genesys, you get comprehensive omnichannel support for social media, email, chat, and phone.
 You also get to manage workforce engagement to increase agent output, as well as real-time reports and analyses.
 Not to mention, Genesys also provides a VoIP service and UC system integration for agent cooperation.